Tomires/thesis-masters/design.md

 The user should be able to load a new version of the dataset, provided the data structure meets dataset specifications.
 They are to be given an option to replace existing data or add a new *version*.
 In the latter case, the user will have the ability to change between versions when visualizing data from said dataset.

-When in VR, the user will be able to choose between five types of plots discussed below, position them freely around the virtual environment, adjust their rotation and scale, assign dataset attributes onto features of the plot, specify bounds for each spatial axis (*slicing*) and view basic dataset metadata and statistics of attributes contained within said dataset.
+When in VR, the user will be able to choose between five types of plots discussed below, position them freely around the virtual environment, adjust their rotation and scale, assign dataset attributes onto features of the plot and view basic dataset metadata and statistics of attributes contained within said dataset.
+The user should also be able to filter by attribute value, regardless of whether said attribute is assigned onto a feature of the plot.

 Collaboration features should include the ability to share datasets with another user directly within the environment and also the ability to invite said user to a shared virtual environment with users represented as articulated virtual avatars that are capable of moving in space and voice communication.